Helian Bobo: Early reign

 In 415, Helian Bobo entered into an alliance with Juqu Mengxun, the prince of Northern Liang.

-In 416, with Later Qin, now under the rule of Yao Xing's son Yao Hong, under a major attack by the Jin general Liu Yu, Helian Bobo believed that Later Qin would fall to Jin, but that Jin would not be easily able to hold Later Qin's capital region -- Guanzhong.
+In 416, with Later Qin, now under the rule of Yao Xing's son Yao Hong, under a major attack by the Jin general Liu Yu, Helian Bobo believed that Later Qin would fall to Jin, but that Jin would not be easily able to hold Later Qin's capital region — Guanzhong.
 He therefore intensified his own attacks on Later Qin as well, and preparing to use the opportunity of Later Qin's destruction to seize more territory.
-As Later Qin neared destruction, Helian Bobo seized its western territory, centering Anding (安定, in modern Pingliang, Gansu), and then prepared for an eventual confrontation with Jin forces, which destroyed Later Qin in 417 and captured its capital Chang'an.
+As Later Qin neared destruction, Helian Bobo seized its western territory, centering Anding (in modern Pingliang, Gansu), and then prepared for an eventual confrontation with Jin forces, which destroyed Later Qin in 417 and captured its capital Chang'an.

+The news of Later Qin's collapse reached Helian Bobo, who at once sent envoys to congratulate Liu Yu.

+Liu Yu, already aware of his reputation, soon dispatched an envoy in return.

+On learning that the envoy was coming, Helian Bobo resolved to put on a display.
+He ordered his officials to draft an ornate reply and then drilled himself on it until he could recite it from memory.
+When the envoy arrived, Bobo delivered the letter as if improvised, while scribes at his side wrote it down.

+The envoy brought the reply back, reporting that it had been dictated on the spot.
+Liu Yu, impressed, praised Bobo as a man accomplished in both letters and arms.